GWLab-UML/Protocols/Molecular_labwork/Trizol RNA and DNA Extraction Protocol.md

 **Precipitate the RNA**
 1. Add 0.5uL RNase-free glycogen (want 5-10µg, this is for 20 mg/mL glycogen)
 2. Add 250uL of isopropanol, pipette up and down to mix, and incubate in cold rack for 10 minutes
-3. Centrifuge at 12,000g for 10 minutes at 4ºC (Program 2)
+3. Centrifuge at 12,000g for 10 minutes at 4ºC
 4. Remove the supernatant from the tube, leaving only the gel-like RNA pellet

 **Wash the RNA**
-1. Add 500uL of 75% ethanol to wash the pellet; vortex sample briefly then centrifuge at 7,500g for 5 minutes at 4ºC (Program 1)
+1. Add 500uL of 75% ethanol to wash the pellet; vortex sample briefly then centrifuge at 7,500g for 5 minutes at 4ºC
 	- Really want to make sure the pellet is dislodged from the side of the tube and interacting with ethanol, so flick to dislodge
 	- Rotate the tube to make sure all surfaces are coated in ethanol
 2. Remove and discard the supernatant, going back in with a smaller pipette tip to remove all excess liquid